jumeneguete/repo-provas/README.md

 - Exam search by Subject
 - Exam search by Teacher
-- Required fiels to fill to send an exam
+- Required fields to fill to send an exam
-- Successfully page when a sent in done
+- Successfully page when a sent is done successfully

 ### 🔹🔹Technologies
 - React.js